On the Efficiency of Solving Boolean Polynomial Systems with the Characteristic Set Method: The complexity of BCS

 \section{The complexity of {\bf BCS}}

 In this section, we will estimate the complexity of {\bf BCS}.
-In order to do this, we introduce the conception of zero decomposition tree.
+In order to do this, we introduce the concept of zero decomposition tree.
 We can generate {\em the zero decomposition tree} of {\bf BCS} as follows.

-\begin{enumerate}[I)] \item First, let the root node to be the input polynomial system $\PS$, and use a pointer $\mathcal{M}$ pointing to this node.
+\begin{enumerate}[I)] \item First, let the root node to be the input polynomial system $\PS$, and let a pointer $\mathcal{M}$ point to this node.
 The depth of the root node is set to be $0$.

-\item In the process of {\bf Triset}, when we generate a new polynomial system at Step 21, we generate a new node, and set it to be this new polynomial system.
+\item In the process of {\bf Triset}, when we generate a new polynomial system by zero decomposition, we generate a new node, and set it to be this new polynomial system.
 Then let this node be the right child of the node pointed by $\mathcal{M}$.
-When we update the current polynomial system at Step 22, we generate a new node, and set it to be the updated polynomial system.
+After we update the current polynomial system after zero decomposition, we generate a new node, and set it to be the updated polynomial system.
 Then let this node to be the left child of the node pointed by $\mathcal{M}$.
 After this, we let $\mathcal{M}$ point to the left child.

 \item After we finished {\bf Triset} one time, we will select a new polynomial set $\QS$ from $\PS^*$ at Step 3 of {\bf BCS} and run {\bf Triset} again.
 At this time, we let $\mathcal{M}$ point to the node corresponding to $\QS$ and execute the operations in II) again.